 When you look your best, you will likely feel your best.
 But sometimes conditions such as chronic kidney disease (CKD) can get in the way of that feeling.
-Changes to your body may happen when you have chronic kidney disease and are on dialysis such as hair loss or nail discoloration.
+Changes to your body, such as hair loss or nail discoloration, may happen when you have CKD and are on dialysis.

 Others can notice theses change, too, which can affect some people’s self esteem when their outward appearance is affected.
-But chronic kidney disease patients don’t have to be left in the dark about their hair and nail concerns.
-There are steps you can take to help keep hair and nails healthy.
+But there are steps people with CKD can take to help keep their hair and nails healthy.

-What happens to your hair when you have chronic kidney disease?
 Like a person’s skin, hair can become visibly abnormal when you develop a disease.
-Some people experience breakage due to dry and brittle hair, while others find that their hair falls out, or sometimes both.
-For some kidney patients, hair problems can occur before starting dialysis, or it may happen after being on dialysis.
-In contrast, people who do not have chronic kidney disease lose their hair, is usually due to the aging process, stress or heredity.
+Some people experience hair breakage or find that their hair falls out—or sometimes both.
+For some patients, hair problems can occur before starting dialysis or after being on dialysis.
+In contrast, for people who don’t have CKD and lose their hair, it’s usually due to aging, stress or heredity.

-What can happen to your nails when you have chronic kidney disease?
 Both fingernails and toenails can be affected by kidney disease.
-Nail changes chronic kidney disease patients may experience include abnormal:
+Nail changes patients may experience include abnormal:

-Nitrogen waste products build up in people with chronic kidney disease, which can lead to damaged fingernails and toenails.
-It is recommended to show your doctor if you have any abnormal change in your nails.
-Here are some specific changes that may occur:
+Nitrogen waste products build up in people with CKD, which can lead to damaged fingernails and toenails.
+Show your doctor if you have any abnormal change in your nails such as:

-The abnormalities usually stem from malnutrition.
 Hair and nails are made up of protein.
 For some people with kidney disease, food can taste different.
 If food doesn’t taste good or familiar, it can cause loss of appetite.
 This means your dietary protein sources, such as meat, poultry, fish and eggs, may not be adequate for your kidney diet.
-A proper kidney diet contains a good amount of dietary protein and other nutrients that are necessary to help keep hair and nails healthy.
+A proper kidney diet contains a good amount of protein and other nutrients that are necessary to help keep hair and nails healthy.

-Certain medicines can also cause hair and nail changes.
-You can ask your nephrologist and nurse to have tests done to determine if medicines you have been prescribed are related to your hair and nail symptoms.
-It is important to know if medicine you are taking is causing your bodily changes.
-But do not stop taking your medicine until your doctor tells you to do so.
-Medicines could be added or changed if results show a link between the medication you are taking and your hair and nail change.
-There may be a medicine that can substitute for the one you are prescribed.
+Also, it’s important to know if medicine you’re taking is causing your bodily changes.
+But don’t stop taking your medicine until your doctor tells you to do so.
+Medicines could be added or changed if results show a link between the medication and your hair and nail change.

-It is recommended that, if you are a patient on dialysis, you speak with your health care team when you notice changes in your hair and nails.
-Sometimes thyroid problems can cause hair loss.
-Again, if protein and/or zinc are too low in your kidney diet, your renal dietitian can guide you to better eating and recommend the right supplements.
+If you’re a patient on dialysis, speak with your healthcare team when you notice changes in your hair and nails.
 Your doctor may order a lab test of your blood to detect any abnormal hormone levels, such as thyroid hormone.